-The amendment exempts an academically high-performing school district from complying with laws relating to the following: program expenditure levels in the Florida Education Finance Program (FEFP) for kindergarten through grade 12; annual K-12 comprehensive reading plans; requirements for covered walkways for relocatable facilities (i.e., portables); the use of relocatable facilities; procurement of instructional materials; and use of the instructional materials allocation.
+The amendment allows a designated district to exempt itself from any laws or rules, except as otherwise provided, for a limited time.
+In addition, an academically high-performing school district is specifically exempt from complying with laws relating to the following: program expenditure levels in the Florida Education Finance Program (FEFP) for kindergarten through grade 12; annual K-12 comprehensive reading plans; requirements for covered walkways for relocatable facilities (i.e., portables); the use of relocatable facilities; procurement of instructional materials; and use of the instructional materials allocation.

-The amendment also specifies the provisions of law from which a high-performing district may not be exempt, provides for renewing the designation at the end of 3 years, and specifies a district's requirements for reporting academic performance to the State Board of Education and the Legislature.
+The amendment also provides for renewing the designation at the end of 3 years and specifies a district's requirements for reporting academic performance to the State Board of Education and the Legislature.
 The state board must make recommendations to the Legislature for eliminating any reporting requirements in state law which duplicate requirements in the federal No Child Left Behind Act.